faipat1/CS445-SAR-Project/README.md

 ## *Known Bugs*
-System notifications to driver and rider regarding a ride are not implemented.
-Data validation is not significant, things like pictures for accounts may be invalid.
+- System notifications to driver and rider regarding a ride are not implemented.
+- Data validation is not significant, things like pictures for accounts may be invalid.
+- Total number of rides for rider ratings may not be accurate.

 ## *Credits and Acknowledgements*
-I would like to acknowledge Professor Bistriceanu for his direction and constant reminders on the scale of this project.
+- I would like to acknowledge Professor Bistriceanu for his direction and constant reminders on the scale of this project.
-I would like to acknowledge the TA Ritvij Saxena for his help in testing the project and timely responses.
+- I would like to acknowledge the TA Ritvij Saxena for his help in testing the project and timely responses.